Prasadkadam03/Express-MySQL-Auth-CRUD/README.md

-# Express.js CRUD Application with MySQL
+# Express.js CRUD Application with MySQL and JWT Authentication

-This is a simple CRUD (Create, Read, Update, Delete) application built using Express.js and MySQL.
-The application allows you to perform basic operations on a `users` table in a MySQL database.
+This application is a simple CRUD (Create, Read, Update, Delete) project built with Express.js and MySQL, enhanced with JWT (JSON Web Token) authentication.
+It allows users to register, log in, and manage session tokens for secure access to user data.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your local development environment:
+Ensure you have the following installed on your local development environment:

 - [Node.js](https://nodejs.org/en/)
 - [MySQL](https://www.mysql.com/)